 It’s not a headphone that you’ll want to rip off your head due to discomfort, but it’s also not comfortable enough to where it feels like air, or that you’re not wearing anything.
 It sits somewhere in the middle.

 Sound & Imaging

 This is where I was inspired to completely re-write this review.
 If you read the comments after this revision is finished, it probably won’t make sense.
 It was the shortest review ever.
 It was negative.
-I completely shat all over this headphone.
+I completely dumped all over these headphones.

 I’m sure whoever has my original HD 201 is probably like “I wonder who the idiot is that gave this awesome headphone away.
-Be he feels like a complete schmuck right now.”
+Bet he feels like a complete schmuck right now.”
 Or he might have had the same dumbo reaction that I did.
-Whiny voice: “This headphone doesn’t have enough bass.”
-Wahh!
+Whiny voice: “This headphone doesn’t have enough bass, wah!” *Cries*

 Anywho, I actually did a measurement of this headphone and it sounds like I remember.
 Rolled off bass, forward mid-range, darker treble.

 It’s actually a perfect reference headphone because it sounds incredibly neutral aside from the mid-range.

 The mids do sound forward but I find for the most part it’s not an issue.
 They have some really nice presence but can sometimes standout out a bit much.
 The Japanese House’s “Still” is a good example of vocals that are just a bit too forward for my tastes.
 Those same vocals, as well as instruments, sound really crisp, lively, and engaging though.
 It sounds mostly natural and very organic with all things considered.